thfai2000/taichi-orm/README.md

 A new way to deal with your Data Logic.
-You can define a virtual field called `ComputedProperty` which is subquery or sql operators in your Data Model.
+You can define a virtual field called `ComputeProperty` which is subquery or sql operators in your Data Model.

 # Introduction